-The Core Plus Fixed Income Strategy seeks to add +150 bps of annualized excess return over a broad market fixed income index over a full market cycle by emphasizing relative-value based sector allocation, research-based subsector/security selection, and duration/yield curve/currency management.1,2
+The Core Plus Fixed Income Strategy seeks to outperform a broad market fixed income index over a full market cycle by emphasizing relative-value based sector allocation, research-based subsector/security selection, and duration/yield curve/currency management.1,2

 PGIM Fixed Income’s philosophy is that diversified portfolios, built through the integration of credit research, quantitative research, and risk management, can achieve consistent excess returns for clients with a high information ratio.
 This same research-based process is similar across all strategies managed by PGIM Fixed Income.

 The Core Plus Fixed Income Strategy seeks excess return from multiple, diversified sources, including sector allocation and subsector/security selection.
 Duration, yield curve, and currency positioning is moderate.
 The largest component of the Core Plus Fixed Income risk budget is allocated to investment activities that have consistently generated the highest return for the lowest unit of risk over time, such as sector allocation and subsector/security selection.